NARW8997/CS4156_DrinkMoreWater/README.md

   * We can useTravis CI with Github, or TeamCity with Intellij IDEA
 ## 3. Coverage
   * We can use JUnit or Built-in Intellij IDEA tools along with JaCoCo for coverage display.
-  * We can use JUnit for covering test runs.
+  * We can use JUnit for covering test001 runs.
 ## 4. Bug Finder
   * We can use FindBugs-IDEA or SpotBugs IDEA plugin for Style checking.